Who We Are

 Zyad Hammad‘s interest in post-colonialism drove him to leave his native California for a more international New York.
 Though he has a background in education and human rights, his immediate goal is to promote collaboration, skill sharing, and horizontal decision-making in grassroots institutions which aim to serve the most marginalized communities.
 A self-taught jack-of-all-trades, he takes an active approach in supporting others who share the vision that only thoughtful political acts will bring us closer to a just future.
 R&B, the ocean, and film from the 70s are his mainstays.

 Josh Carrera, a New Yorker born and raised, grew up in Lefrak City, Ridgewood and Bushwick.
 He left NYC in 2008 to study natural resources planning and economics in Vermont and Latin America.
 After college, Josh returned to NYC and joined the Mayday Collective in 2015 and as staff member in the spring of 2019.
 As PROJECT COORDINATOR, Josh oversees volunteer management, bookings, and programming.
 He is excited about activating the space with events that infuse political education with fun programming such as film nights, book clubs, and dance classes.
-In his free time, Josh likes to ride his bike and blast freestyle from his speakers (Silent Morning!!!).
+In his free time, Josh likes to ride his bike and blast freestyle from his portable speakers (Silent Morning!!!).

 Rahel Biru joins the Mayday family as our HOST & CARETAKER, keeping the space welcoming, tidy, and well-organized for everyone holding events here.
 Using her aversion to clutter and sentimentality, Rahel has been able to streamline internal procedures and reorganize companies of over 200 people.
 She has worked in many industries and offices of various sizes is excited to bring those characteristics to something that shares her values and commitment to positive change.
 Rahel is one of the co-chairs for the largest chapter of the Democratic Socialists of America and is happy to answer questions about it!